khainguyen21/simple_weather_app/README.md

    - Sends the request with `.connect()` and verifies response status using `.getResponseCode()`.

 2. **Process Server Response**:
-   - Reads the response line-by-line using `Scanner` and stores it in a `StringBuilder`.
+   - Reads the response and loops line-by-line using `Scanner` and stores it in a `StringBuilder`.
    - Closes the `Scanner` and disconnects the connection using `.disconnect()`.
    - Parses the raw JSON string into a structured `JSONObject` using `JSONParser`.